igorservo159/optimized-periodic-smooth-decomposition/README.md

 The binary files for the images and frequency spectrums can be found in `bin/{dirname}/`, and their corresponding image files in `img/{dirname}/`.

 C utility functions in the `utils` folder allow reading and saving of binary files.
-Additionally, the `plot_all.py` script in `plot/` can be used to plot images and spectrums.
+Additionally, the `plot_all.py` script can be used to plot images and spectrums.
 To use this script, provide the directory name, the number of rows, the number of columns, the color map, and whether to transpose the matrix, as shown below:
 ```bash
 python3 plot_all.py Lenna 312 312 grey no